mdearif/SOEN-6841/LearningJournal.md

 * Performed peer reviews to verify quality and completeness of project documentation, including requirement specifications.
 * Collaboratively set priorities for project tasks and wisely distributed resources to fulfill milestones and deadlines.
 * Helped teammates overcome diƯiculties and roadblocks by providing support, direction, and knowledge as required.
-* Took an active role in knowledge-sharing meetings where ideas, best practices, and projectrelated lessons were shared.
+* Took an active role in knowledge-sharing meetings where ideas, best practices, and project related lessons were shared.

 ### Further Research/Readings:
 * I examined some case studies and identified eƯicient processes and instruments for guaranteeing product quality by doing in-depth study on best industry practices and standards for quality assurance.